 According to the Journal of Medicinal Food, estrogen-blocking foods that contain phytochemicals can help reduce estrogen levels in the bloodstream.
-Elevated estrogen not only diminishes men’s testosterone levels, it can also put both men and women at risk for certain types of cancers and heart disease.
-Learn more on the following slides about reducing an excess of estrogen.
+Elevated estrogen not only diminishes men’s testosterone levels, but it can also put both men and women at risk for heart disease and certain types of cancer.
+Learn more about reducing an excess of estrogen.

 Cruciferous vegetables include: